General terms and conditions

 18.5.
 The contractual partner is obligated to check the sample goods upon delivery regarding quantity and faultlessness, especially in regard to compliance with specifications including article numbers, as required by the HGB.
 We have to be immediately notified of any defects, including specification of the article number.
 Defects that were not detected in the mandatory inspection have to be brought to our attention immediately upon discovery.

-18.8.
-The contractual partner is liable for loss, improper use or damage of the sample goods that are under his care, unless the loss, improper use or damage is due to causes that cannot be prevented by due diligence of a prudent businessman.
+18.6.
+The contractual partner is liable for loss, improper handling or damage to the selected goods/consignment goods in his custody, unless the loss, improper handling or damage is due to circumstances that cannot be averted by the diligence of a prudent businessman.

-The contractual partner has the obligation to provide sufficient insurance cover for our goods on consignment and, in particular to insure these against robbery, burglary, theft, fire and water damage.
-He already assigns his claims against the insurer to us.
-We hereby accept the assignment.
+18.13.
+The contractual partner is obliged to ensure adequate insurance cover for our selection goods/consignment goods and in particular to insure them against robbery, burglary, theft, fire and water damage.
+He assigns his claims against the insurance company to us in advance.
+We accept the assignment.